jimmontour/eslint-config-jimmontour/README.md

 # Eslint and Prettier Config

 These are my settings for ESLint and Prettier.
-This is a modification of Wes Bos' config.
 Feel free to fork for your setup and tweak to your liking.

 * Lints JavaScript based on the latest standards
 * Fixes issues and formatting errors with Prettier